 This text is suitable as a second biostatistics course for Master of Public Health students or public health professionals.
-Almost all public health students take an introductory biostatistics course, providing a foundation but perhaps not enough to use more advanced methods.
-There are a plethora of textbooks covering advanced topics such as multiple regression, logistic regression, survival analysis, and others.
-These texts, however, are generally aimed at those with a background in mathematical statistics and/or without a focus on public health.
-The goal of this text is to bridge that gap - to provide a gentle introduction to regression methods that covers all the basics and a bit more, and with examples drawn from public health data.
-There are excellent texts that cover each of the regression methods covered herein, as well as R programming, in much greater detail than is provided here.
-My hope is that for those who feel those texts are beyond their reach, what you learn here will give you the knowledge, skills, and confidence to go further in using regression and R.
+Almost all public health students take an introductory biostatistics course, providing foundational competencies but perhaps not enough to use more advanced methods without additional training.
+There are a plethora of textbooks covering topics such as linear regression, logistic regression, and survival analysis aimed at those with a background in mathematical statistics and/or without a focus specifically on public health and/or without a focus on using R. The goal of this text is to provide a gentle introduction to regression methods, using R, that covers all the basics and a bit more with examples drawn from public health data.
+My hope is that what you learn here will give you the knowledge and skills to understand and carry out appropriate basic regression analyses and the foundation and confidence to go deeper.
+When you are ready to go deeper, there are excellent texts that cover each of the methods covered herein, as well as R programming, in much greater detail (e.g., Faraway 2016; Fox 2015; Fox and Weisberg 2019; Harrell 2015; Klein and Moeschberger 2010; Kleinman and Horton 2014; Lohr 2021; Lumley 2010; van Buuren 2018; Weisberg 2013; H. Wickham, Çetinkaya-Rundel, and Grolemund 2017; Hadley Wickham 2019).